awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 ## Layer<a name="gettingstarted-concepts-layer"></a>

-A Lambda layer is a \.zip file archive that contains libraries, a [custom runtime](runtimes-custom.md), or other dependencies\.
-You can use a layer to distribute a dependency to multiple functions\.
-You do not use layers with container images\.
+A Lambda *layer* is a \.zip file archive that can contain additional code or other content\.
+A layer can contain libraries, a [custom runtime](runtimes-custom.md), data, or configuration files\.

+Layers provide a convenient way to package libraries and other dependencies that you can use with your Lambda functions\.
+Using layers reduces the size of uploaded deployment archives and makes it faster to deploy your code\.
+Layers also promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic\.

+You can include up to five layers per function\.
+Layers count towards the standard Lambda [deployment size quotas](https://docs.amazonaws.cn/en_us/lambda/latest/dg/gettingstarted-limits.html)\.
+When you include a layer in a function, the contents are extracted to the `/opt` directory in the execution environment\.

+By default, the layers that you create are private to your AWS account\.
+You can choose to share a layer with other accounts or to make the layer public\.
+If your functions consume a layer that a different account published, your functions can continue to use the layer version after it has been deleted, or after your permission to access the layer is revoked\.
+However, you cannot create a new function or update functions using a deleted layer version\.

+Functions deployed as a container image do not use layers\.
 Instead, you package your preferred runtime, libraries, and other dependencies into the container image when you build the image\.

-For more information, see [Lambda layers](configuration-layers.md)\.
+For more information, see [Creating and sharing Lambda layers](configuration-layers.md)\.

 ## Extension<a name="gettingstarted-concepts-extensions"></a>